wevdevbastards/django-redis-celery/README.md

 # django-redis-celery
-Code example to communicate two different Django Projects through RabbitMq as Broker and Celery as Task Runner
+Code example to communicate two different Django Projects through redis as Broker and Celery as Task Runner

-Default User for rabbitmq server is django and also the password.
-The Rabbitmq vhost is rabbit.<br>
-By default the user django has the "management" role.
-<br><br>
-If you want change this, you need to enter to the rabbitmq-server container to bash command line and write:

-rabbitmqctl add_user user_you_want user_password<br>
-rabbitmqctl add_vhost v_host_name_you_want<br>
-rabbitmqctl set_permissions -p v_host_name_you_want user_you_want ".*" ".*" ".*"<br>
-rabbitmqctl set_user_tags user_you_want management<br>
 <br>

 To run the project and launch all containers type:<br><br>